stratasan/engineering/docs/how_we_communicate.md

 (for example, 7am-4pm or even 9am-6pm).
 Team members should communicate their availability with the rest of the company in order to alleviate any concerns about scheduling.

+## Working Remote
+- The development team typically works remote once a week on Thursdays.
+- Working remotely at other times is allowed with approval from your manager.
+- On remote work days, we generally send a greeting and parting message in Slack.
+Emoji messages with a hand waving or sunrise also work.
+This is the equivalent of walking into the office in the morning - it helps us know when our teammates are online.
+We also let each other know when we're going to be away for lunch.
+See "away from keyboard" note above.
+- When working remote, it is your responsibility to make sure that your meetings for the day do not require you to be physically present for them.
+If they do, you should not work remotely that day.
+- When working remote, it is your responsibility to request call-in numbers and/or video conferencing links for meetings in advance whenever possible.